yzy0014/yzy0014.github.io/_pages/research.md

 <h2 style="font-family:Times New Roman; font-size:1.2em;">Research Interests</h2>

 <div style="font-family:Times New Roman; font-size:0.75em;">
-My research sits at the intersection of statistics and neuroscience, focusing on the development and application of quantitative methods to analyze complex neuroimaging and biological data.
+My research sits at the intersection of statistics, neuroscience, and artificial intelligence, focusing on the development and application of quantitative methods to analyze complex data and understand intelligent systems.
 </div>

 <h3 style="font-family:Times New Roman; font-size:1em; margin-top:1.5em;">1.
 Feature Selection and High-Dimensional Data</h3>